 The Luther Model United Nations (MUN) team has a strong commitment toward creating awareness on political, economic, social, and humanitarian issues that affect the entire global community.

 Each year, the MUN team is assigned a country where 8-14 students represent Luther in a delegation.
-Students are broken up into a wide variety of committees, ranging from the Disarmament and International Security, Special Political and Decolonization, Social Humanitarian and Cultural, and Economic and Financial.
-Each committee has their own respective topics that they perform in-depth research on from the perspective of their country's delegation.
+Students are broken up into a wide variety of committees, ranging from Disarmament and International Security, Food and Agricultural, Economic and Financial, to Social Humanitarian and Cultural.
+Each committee has their own respective topics to which they perform in-depth research on from the perspective of their country's delegation.

 This year's executive board includes:

-Luther's assigned country this year is Angola, where students will be representing Luther in the following committees:
+Luther's assigned country this year is Algeria.
+Students will be representing Luther in the following committees: